A complete guide to IT service catalog: Examples, best practices

 Track the usage, efficiency, and success rate of automated services and self-service requests.

-Analyze the data to identify improvement areas and optimize the catalog performance continually.
+Analyze the data to identify areas for improvement and continually optimize catalog performance.

 Regularly review and update the service offerings in the catalog to align with the changing needs of the users and the organization.